-• College Certificate: (CIV-CERT)
+- College Certificate: (CIV-CERT) - Certificate of Achievement (CIV-ACERT)

 The Civil Testing and Inspection Technician Program prepares students to carry out inspection and testing tasks in the construction of the infrastructure including highways, roads, bridges, airports, and railroads.
 This coursework prepares students to read and interpret civil engineering work site construction design drawings and specifications for municipal sector infrastructure improvement projects including roadway resurfacing and reconstruction, as well as storm sanitary, and water main improvement/replacement projects.
 Upon completion, students may have the opportunity to obtain a nationally recognized certificate.